dustinpfister/blog_posts/_posts/lodash_some.md

 layout: post
 categories: lodash
 id: 408
-updated: 2019-04-05 13:02:59
+updated: 2020-06-02 08:55:32
-version: 1.7
+version: 1.8
 ---

-The [lodash \_.some](https://lodash.com/docs/4.17.11#some) collection method can be used to test to see if just one element of an array, or key of an object in general meets a given condition.
+The [lodash \_.some](https://lodash.com/docs/4.17.11#some) collection method can be used to test to see if just one element of an array, or key value pair of an object in general meets a given condition.
 There is another collection method known as \_.every that works in a similar way to that of the \_.some method but will only return true when all elements of a collection meet a given condition.

-In this post I will be going over some simple examples of both, as well as some ways of doing so with just plain old vanilla js as well.
+In this post I will be going over some simple examples of both the lodash some and every methods.
+Also there are as some ways of doing the same thing so with just plain old vanilla js also that are worth covering.
+There are native javaScript equivalents for both the some and every methods although these are array prototype methods rather than collection methods.
+Still it is not to hard to just go with using those and count these lodash methods as just yet another example of a kind of methods that brings the relevancy of lodash into question.

 <!-- more -->